minvws/nl-covid19-notification-lab-ios/README.md

 authorities.
 Other devices trying to access the API using the code in this repository will fail to do so.

-## Instructions

-Please create a file called `Config.xcconfig` with the following content to build this project:

-`APPCENTER_API_KEY = Your key`

-Microsoft App Center being used for statistics and crash logging for this lab test only!

 ## Impression of experiment
 ![Performing an experiment on a field using two phones](lab-test.jpg)